xiw483/DSC180A-Result-Replication/README.md

 ### Responsibilities
-Raymond Wang developed the ingestion pipeline "run-data.r" and adapted the analysis codes "MoothaAnalysis" from the demonstration during discussion sections.
+- Raymond Wang developed the ingestion pipeline "run-data.r" and adapted the analysis codes "MoothaAnalysis" from the demonstration during discussion sections.
+- Jacob Benson developed part of the ingestion pipeline.